PHILOSOPHY OF THE COURSE

 balances conceptual models with mathematical formulations, with

-It should also be noted that, although extensive materials are
+It should also be noted that, although materials will be

-course is interpersonal and not electronic.
+course will be interpersonal and not electronic.
 The purpose of providing

 these electronic materials is to free students from impediments